Akruzen/Officer/README.md

 That's exactly why this app exists.
 It keeps your Pixel, or any other phone from being powered off when it’s locked.
 Simple.
 Smart.
 Secure.

 # Motivation
 I have built this app from my personal experience, where my device got stolen and I could do nothing about it except lodge a complaint at the local police station.
-I hope no one else encounters what I did.
+I hope no one else encounters what I did with the help of this app.
 Any feedback and improvements are welcome! 🙂

 # How does this work?
 For powering off your device, what do you do?
 Exactly.
 You open the power menu.
 This application detects that a power menu is opened and instantly locks the phone.
 Optionally, you can set a cooldown timer too!
 This means if someone tries to power off your device while it's locked,